cvmiller/ipv6-httpd/README.md

 ## Installation

 Copy `ipv6-htttpd.py` into your directory, and run.
-The script will serve up files in that directory, including a simple index of the directory.
+Or run from any directory, the script will serve up the current working directory (CWD), including a simple index of the directory.